April 2013: Winner ’Best of Show’ award in The Rotary Art Spectacular - Photographs and judges comments The Riverside Centre, Brisbane.

 "It is rare that a small sake set can wrestle attention away from some 460 pieces of art, but Peter Biddulph’s perfectly formed work did just that at this year’s Rotary Art Spectacular.
 All three judges were ... " [Read more]

 Contemporary ceramics documents the ceramics studio practice of Peter Biddulph.
 Peter is the recipient of several awards internationally for his ceramics including one for a porcelain sake set in the 9th International Ceramics Festival, Mino, Japan in 2011.
 The same year he was invited to exhibit in the London Design Festival and in exhibitions in Spain, Japan and Australia.
-He has had articles and images of work published in ceramics journals in the UK, the US, Canada, Iran and Australia.
+He has had articles and images of work published in ceramics journals in the UK, the US, India, Canada, Iran and Australia.
+This site www.ceramicdesign.org has been online continuously since 2006.

 The images above illustrate different styles and techniques of both functional and sculptural work.
 Peter develops his own glazes conducting many glaze tests to achieve a particular colour or surface.